polyipseity/information/special/academia/HKUST/ECON 2103/index.md

 - [marginal cost](../../../../general/marginal%20cost.md) ::@:: It is the change in the total cost that arises when the quantity produced is increased, i.e. the cost of producing additional quantity.
 In some contexts, it refers to an increment of one unit of output, and in others it refers to the rate of change of total cost as output is increased by an infinitesimal amount. <p> For the discrete case, this is: $$MC = \frac {\Delta TC} {\Delta Q} \,.$$
   - marginal cost / importance ::@:: Remember, _rational_ people think at the margin.
 This concept can help producers decide whether to increase input by comparing it against marginal products (MP).
   - marginal cost / __format__: table ::@:: Since marginal cost is computed from the difference of two total costs at two consecutive quantities, it is better to move the column (except for the column header) down by 0.5 rows.
-  - marginal cost / __format__: graph ::@:: Since marginal cost is computed from the difference of two total costs at two consecutive quantities, it is better to plot the points on _Q_ = 0.5, 1.5, 2.5, etc. instead
+  - marginal cost / __format__: graph ::@:: Since marginal cost is computed from the difference of two total costs at two consecutive quantities, it is better to plot the points on _Q_ = 0.5, 1.5, 2.5, etc. instead.
 - [average cost](../../../../general/average%20cost.md) ::@:: $$AC = \frac {TC} Q$$ <p> There are variants for total costs (TC), ATC; fixed costs (FC), AFC; and variable costs (VC), AVC. <p> Note that it is undefined when quantity is 0.
 So no need to plot the average costs or show them on a table when the quantity is 0.
   - average cost / equality relation ::@:: $$AFC + AVC = ATC$$ <p> This is evident mathematically...
 - [questions § chapter 13 lecture](questions.md#chapter%2013%20lecture)